MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/organizations.md

 - Consolidated billing features:
     - Consolidated Billing across all accounts - single payment method
-    - Pricing benefits from aggregated usage (volume discount fec EC2, S3, etc.)
+    - Pricing benefits from aggregated usage (volume discount for EC2, S3, etc.)
 - All Features (Default):
     - Includes consolidated billing features and SCP
     - Invited accounts must approve enabling all features
-    - Provides the ability to apply an SCP to prevent member accounts from leaving the org
+    - Provides the ability to apply an SCP to prevent member accounts from leaving the organization
-    - Once enabled, we cannot go back to Consolidated Billing Features only
+    - Once enabled, we cannot go back to Consolidated Billing Features

 ## Reserved Instances